lenchv/stage-2/public/static/assets/lessons/development-lifecycle-in-github/lesson-2.md

         <div class="message__scene">
           <em>(Ryu turns his back and begins to walk away)</em>
         </div>
         <p>For now I will go meditate.
-Let me know if you have any questions ― wifi is a bit spotty up at the Mountain Temple, but I’ll check my email whenever I get the chance.</p>
+Let me know if you have any questions ― WiFi is a bit spotty up at the Mountain Temple, but I’ll check my email whenever I get the chance.</p>
       </div>
       <div class="message__reactions">
         <input class="message__reaction" type="checkbox" data-before="&#x1f4aa;" data-after="13" data-after-checked="14" />